UoB-COMSM0166/2025-group-2/README.md

 > > | Single Player Main Game | Some functions like the Bomb tool does not work as expected (no explosions even though the name would imply an explosion)             | Match between System and the Real World | 4         | 2      | 2           | 2.6      |
 > > | Single Player Main Game | Scores of the game needs to be more obvious                                                                                           | Visibility of System Status             | 2         | 1      | 1           | 1.3      |

-Consolidating the feedbacks received from Stage 1 of our qualitative evaluation, we identified the following points for prioritisation:
+After consolidating all the feedbacks received from Stage 1 of our qualitative evaluation, we identified the following points for prioritisation:

 - Players need a way to determine that the game has ended
 - Tools not working as intended